 The Company is subject to a number of risks common to early-stage companies in the biotechnology industry.
 Principal among these risks are the uncertainties in the development process, development of the same or similar technological innovations by competitors, protection of proprietary technology, dependence on key personnel, compliance with government regulations and approval requirements, and the need to obtain additional financing to fund operations.
-Product candidates currently under development will require significant additional research and development efforts, including extensive pre-clinical and clinical testing and regulatory approval, prior to commercialization.
+Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel infrastructure, and extensive compliance-reporting capabilities.
 There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's technology will be obtained, that any products developed will obtain necessary government regulatory approval, or that any approved products will be commercially viable.
 The Company operates in an environment of rapid change in technology and substantial competition from pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees, consultants and contractors.

-Since its inception, the Company has incurred operating losses and had an accumulated deficit of \$362.3 million at March 31, 2023.
+Since its inception, the Company has incurred operating losses and had an accumulated deficit of \$392.7 million at June 30, 2023.
 The Company has no revenue to date and devotes its efforts to research and development.
 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of its product candidates currently in development.

-The Company believes that its cash, cash equivalents, and marketable securities as of March 31, 2023 will be sufficient to fund its operating expenses and capital expenditure requirements into the fourth quarter of 2024.
+The Company believes that its cash, cash equivalents, and marketable securities as of June 30, 2023 will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next twelve months.